silverbulletmd/silverbullet/website/Authentication.md

 Will let `pete` authenticate with password `1234`.

-Alternative, the same information can be passed in via the `SB_USER` environment variable, e.g.
+Alternatively, the same information can be passed in via the `SB_USER` environment variable, e.g.

 ```shell
 SB_USER=pete:1234 silverbullet .